yousseb/softether-server/README.md

 # In this example, I ran the following command
 sudo certbot certonly --standalone -n -d vpn225930509.softether.net --agree-tos --email "(my email address)"
 ```

+> NOTE: If you're using AWS or Azure, you'll need to open port 80
+>

 The results were two files in:
 ```bash